Young Mungo: Plot

-The novel opens with Mungo Hamilton, a 15-year-old Scottish teenager, preparing for a trip with two men who his mother met at an Alcoholics Anonymous meeting, St. Christopher and Gallowgate, who plan to take him fishing to learn how to be a man.
-Months earlier, Mungo was living at home being cared for by his sister Jodie, with the constant threat of being taken away by social services in the absence of his mother, Maureen.
-One day, he sees James, a Catholic boy who lives across the street from him and who built a dovecote to raise poultry, through his window.
-The two become friends and soon develop a romance, which becomes their first relationship that does not involve constant acts of violence.
+The novel opens with Mungo Hamilton, a 15-year-old Scottish teenager, leaving on a trip with two men his mother met at an Alcoholics Anonymous meeting, St. Christopher and Gallowgate, who take him fishing at a Highland loch to learn how to be a man.
+Months earlier, Mungo is living at home being cared for by his sister Jodie, with the constant threat of being taken away by social services in the absence of his mother, Maureen.
+One day, he meets James Jamieson, a Catholic boy who lives in a flat behind his and who has built a dovecote to raise pigeons.
+The two become friends and soon develop a romance, their first relationship that does not involve constant acts of violence.

 James reveals to Mungo that he is planning to leave home, but Mungo asks him to wait until he turns 16 so he can go with him.
-Mungo's older brother Hamish calls him and forces him to come to a fight against Catholics from another neighborhood, even though James asked him not to.
+Mungo's older brother Hamish forces him to come to a fight against Catholics from another neighbourhood, even though James asks him not to.
 Mungo does not hit anyone but ends up badly wounded, deciding to look for James to ask him to leave together without waiting any longer.
-However, Hamish finds them together, so he attempts to murder James by setting him on fire.
-Mungo intervenes and Hamish takes him back home, where he tells their mother what happened.
+Hamish finds them together and attempts to murder James by setting him on fire.
+Mungo intervenes, and Hamish takes him back home, where he tells their mother what happened.
 Maureen is horrified by the possibility that Mungo is gay, so she plans the fishing trip with which the novel opens.

-During the fishing trip, Mungo is worried about St. Christopher and Gallowgate, particularly as he realises that they have both recently been in prison.
-On the second night, the men get drunk and sexually abuse Mungo, who realises they were imprisoned for child molestation.
-The next day, Mungo goes fishing with St. Christopher while Gallowgate goes shopping for groceries and manages to drown St. Christopher in the lake.
-Due to the heavy rain he is able to hide the body until the next day, but Gallowgate ultimately finds the corpse and tries to murder Mungo, who stabs him with a knife that Hamish had given him and returns alone to Glasgow.

-Mungo meets up with his family, who called the police when they hadn't heard from him.
-Across the street, Mungo sees James as he is preparing to leave, as Jodie had contacted him to see if he knew anything about Mungo's whereabouts.
-The police arrive after finding the bodies and ask for Mungo for questioning, but Hamish poses as Mungo in order to protect him and is detained by the police.
-Mungo and James stare at each other and Mungo starts walking towards him.
+During the fishing trip, Mungo worries about St. Christopher and Gallowgate as he learns they have both recently been imprisoned.
+On a shopping trip, he calls his mother and asks to come home.
+On the second night, the men get drunk and rape Mungo, who later learns they were imprisoned for child molestation.
+The following day, while Gallowgate goes shopping for groceries, Mungo goes fishing with St. Christopher and manages to drown him in a river.
+He hides the body, but heavy rain washes it into the loch, and the next day, Gallowgate finds the corpse.
+After sinking the body, Gallowgate tries to drown Mungo, who kills him with a knife that Hamish had given him.
+Mungo returns alone to Glasgow and meets up with his worried family at his mother's street food workplace.
+After Mungo's phone call, his mother had reported him missing to the police and Jodie had contacted James to ask if he had heard from Mungo.
+Across the road, Mungo sees James, bandaged and wounded, obviously about to leave Glasgow.
+The police arrive after finding Gallowgate's body and ask for "Mungo".
+Hamish poses as Mungo.
+Mungo and James stare at each other, and Mungo walks towards James.